gsimon75/IFC_parser/README.md

 Yet another parser for ISO 10303-11 / EXPRESS schemas and IFC files.

-Yes, I know, IfcOpenShell is a great project, full respect to the team behind it, really, it's just not what I needed and not how I need it (python hooks, a *working* string un-escaping, etv.), and I don't intend to fix it / mess it up.
+Yes, I know, IfcOpenShell is a great project, full respect to the team behind it, really, it's just not what I needed and not how I need it (python hooks, a *working* string un-escaping, etc.), and I don't intend to fix it / mess it up.

 So here we are, yet another parser.